Healthy Homes Assessment St Leonards

 St Leonards Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all St Leonards and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all St Leonards and New Zealand rental houses where it’s reasonably practicable to put in.

-• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes